 Cyber security is the practice of defending networks, data and technological systems from cyber attacks.
-Let’s begin with breaking down the types of threats that cyber security experts spend their days and nights fighting…
+Let’s begin by breaking down the types of threats that cyber security experts spend their days and nights fighting…

-RANSOMWARE This form of cyber attack is becoming increasingly common.
+Ransomeware – This form of cyber attack is becoming increasingly common.
 In a ransomware attack, victims must pay a ransom to decrypt files, however the putting forth of dollar doesn’t guarantee the encrypted files will be recovered.

-PHISHING Not to be mistaken with fishing.
+Phishing – Not to be mistaken with fishing.
 In this attack fraudulent messages will appear as if from a reputable source with the purpose of stealing sensitive information (such as credit card details).

-SQL INJECTION A Structural Query Language (SQL) injection, which is one hell of a name, is an attack on a server in which malicious code is inserted in a server to reveal hidden data.
+SQL Injection – A Structural Query Language (SQL) injection, which is one hell of a name, is an attack on a server in which malicious code is inserted in a server to reveal hidden data.

-DENIAL-OF-SERVICE ATTACK A system or network is flooded with traffic to shut it down.
+Denial-of-service attack A system or network is flooded with traffic to shut it down.

 What do cyber security professionals do?

 There are three key pillars of cyber security, and they define what cyber security guards do on a day-to-day basis…